Women in labor unions: Intersectionality

 UAW leaders and the NAACP advocated for workers of color, resulting in the employment of black women in the automotive industry.
 Though protests occurred, the UAW continued to advocate for their African American employees, threatening to fire groups of workers on the opposition.
 As a result of the support from the UAW, black women became active in unions and sought positions of leadership.
 Lillian Hatcher, a black woman unionist in February 1944 organized local 742's first women's conference.

 Postwar work 1945–1947

-After World War II, despite efforts from women labor unionists, women in the automotive industry started to become frequently laid off, despite seniority.
+After World War II, despite efforts from women labor unionists, the women in the automotive industry started to become frequently laid off, despite seniority.
 Women also found it more difficult to find work outside of defense jobs at this time.
 In Detroit 1945, outside of Ford Motor Company's factory, 200 unionized women held a protest in opposition to the company's widespread layoff of women laborers in favor of hiring of less qualified male workers.